govuk-one-login/mobile-android-authentication/README.md

 ### AppIntegrityManager and AppIntegrityConfiguration

 The AppIntegrityManager combines the structures explained above and creates a provides the functionality of these into a service that retrieves a ClientAttestation and creates a Proof of Possession.
-The AppIntegrityConfiguration provides the AttestationCaller, appChecker and KeyStoreManager specific implementation to be provided to the AppIntegrityManager.
+The AppIntegrityConfiguration provides the AttestationCaller, AppChecker, and KeyStoreManager specific implementation to be provided to the AppIntegrityManager.

 An example of the AppIntegrityManager and a possible implementation is available in the [FirebaseAppIntegrityManager](app/src/main/java/uk/gov/android/authentication/integrity/FirebaseAppIntegrityManager.kt)